EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 The download and installation process can take a very long time depending on your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.
 To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.

 1. Open Wabbajack
-2. Click on Install from Disk and select the .wabbajack file of this list, found [here](https://github.com/EzioTheDeadPoet/Tales-from-Skyrims-Holds/releases).
-~~(2.
-Click on Browse Modlists, and download Tales from Skyrim's Holds from the gallery.)~~
+2. Click on Browse Modlists, and download Tales from the Northern Lands from the gallery.)
 3. Once the download is done set the Installation folder to somewhere that is not affected by UAC (Please do not put it in Documents, Program Files, Desktop.
-Put it somewhere easy like `C:/Modlists/Tales from Skyrim's Holds`).
+Put it somewhere easy like `C:/Modlists/Tales from the Northern Lands`).
 The downloads path should automatically fill in the installation path.
 4. Click the Go/Begin button
 5. Wait for Wabbajack to finish
 6. If you run into any issues see the next section.
 If the installation is successful, proceed to [Post-Installation](#post-installation).